deHasara/CompileDB/prototype/experiments/boxplot/README.md

 - PostgreSQL 16;
 - a Python environment containing the CompileDB dependencies;
-- an empty PostgreSQL database named `test_db` for the first run; and
-- the generated E/R query and insert workloads required by this experiment.

 Run all commands from the directory containing `test_file-1.py`, `helper_functions.py`, `search_algorithm_all_attributes.py`, and